StudioEtrange/ConfigTree/docs/advanced_usage.rst

         # Do something with ``data`` file
         return OrderedDict(...)

-If you want to distribute this function as ConfigTree plugin, use entry points mechanism, i.e. add to your ``setup.py`` file something like this:
+If you want to distribute this function as a ConfigTree plugin, use entry points mechanism, i.e. add to your ``setup.py`` file something like this:

 ..  code-block:: python